oper8r Docs

 • Log request IDs and business context in your own system.

-• Prefer source-backed requests with citations or external IDs.
+• Prefer source-backed requests with citations.